Jim Donohue

-James Thomas Donohue (October 31, 1937 – September 9, 2017) was a relief pitcher in Major League Baseball who played for the Detroit Tigers, Los Angeles Angels and Minnesota Twins during 1961 and 1962.
+James Thomas Donohue (October 31, 1937 – September 9, 2017) was an American relief pitcher in Major League Baseball who played for the Detroit Tigers, Los Angeles Angels and Minnesota Twins during 1961 and 1962.
 A right-hander and native of St. Louis, Missouri, he was listed as 6 ft 4 in tall and 190 lb.
 Donohue attended Rockhurst University, Saint Louis University and the University of Missouri.